 1. Public safety issue with floodwaters on existing roads

 - For a floodplain and floodway fill proposal like this (see map above) to go to FEMA for the required review, the city completes a form that states that the proposal meets all city floodplain management requirements.
-This proposal does not because of the high floodwater depths on Hillsboro Road.
+This proposal does not meet all the city’s floodplain management requirements because of the high floodwater depths on Hillsboro Road.

 2. The floodplain alteration is extensive and directly conflicts with the city’s Envision Franklin Plan

 - As city staff stated in the recommendations to deny both the rezoning and development plan, the Envision Franklin land use plan specifically states “the preservation of floodplains has a direct public safety purpose and helps to minimize property damage during flooding.
 Disruption should be limited to preserve form and function.”

 - The proposal does NOT “improve” the Harpeth’s natural floodplain as the developer stated, but alters it significantly.
-The extensive alteration involves extensive excavation, known as a “cut”, 6-10 feet over many acres, and down 24 feet to build a pond, to provide dirt to build up, known as “fill,” 53+ acres.
+The extensive alteration involves extensive excavation, known as a “cut”, 6-10 feet over many acres, and down 24 feet to build a pond, to provide dirt to build up, known as “fill,” over 50 acres.
 This removes most of the shallow areas that provide a critical function of slowing floodwaters down.
 70% of the residential units are in this filled area of the floodplain!
 See staff memo.

 - The floodplain and floodway fill proposed maximizes buildable land on the property.
 It does not “improve” any flooding risk on Hillsboro Road nor for residential areas across the river from Brownland or just downriver, that now have residences in the 100-year floodplain.
 (See staff memo from 9/7/2021 explaining how floodplain plan maximizes proposed development but does not improve any flooding issues off site.)